seanpmartin/RoombaROS_v2/README.md

 # RoombaROS_v2
 Project 4 Submission.
-Sean Martin, Brahima Fanny, Alex Soussan
+Sean Martin, Alex Soussan, Brahima Fanny

 This project consists of a ROS package which communicates with a iRobot Create2 Roomba over a serial port USB connection from a Raspberry Pi3.